 The last egg salad sandwich recipe you’re ever going to need!

-The best part about this recipe is that you can switch up whatever ingredients you want which means that you can make it as healthy or as unhealthy as desired…you could try adding some Bell Pepper, Chunks of Pickle, Green Onion, make it with Avocado Oil Mayo to lighten it up even more.
+The best part about this recipe is that you can switch up whatever ingredients you want which means that you can make it as healthy or as unhealthy as desired…you could also try adding some Bell Pepper, Chunks of Pickle, Green Onion, make it with Avocado Oil Mayo to lighten it up even more.
 I wouldn’t suggest trying all of those “mix-ins” at once, but just wanted to give you some ideas on what you can do with it.

 If you want it to be a salad on its own you could garnish it with paprika and/or some extra sliced hard boiled eggs… there really are so many things that you can do with this versatile recipe… I just recommend trying it as is the first time and then switch it up after that if you wish.